-See the manufacturer's information in your InfoCase for further instructions.
+See the manufacturer's information in your InfoCase for smoke alarm expiration and further instructions.

 FIRE EXTINGUISHER

 A dry chemical Fire Extinguisher is located near the entrance door.

 Fire Extinguisher (Located near entrance door) -Typical installation shown

 We recommend that you become thoroughly familiar with the operating instructions displayed on the side of the Fire Extinguisher and in the information supplied in your InfoCase.